Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --max_height MAX_HEIGHT, -he MAX_HEIGHT
-                            This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.During optimization will never larger than this value.
+                            This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.
+During optimization will never larger than this value.
+Default is 2.5.
       --max_height_reduction MAX_HEIGHT_REDUCTION, -rh MAX_HEIGHT_REDUCTION
                             When comparing different strains/conditions and the
                             step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
-This value must be smaller than the step height threshold.During optimization will never larger than
+This value must be smaller than the step height threshold.
-                            this value.
+                            During optimization will never larger than this value.
+                            Default is 2.4.
       --max_factor MAX_FACTOR, -fa MAX_FACTOR
-                            This is the minimal factor by which the TSS height has to exceed the local expression background.During
-                            optimization will never larger than this value.
+                            This is the minimal factor by which the TSS height has to exceed the local expression background.
+During optimization will never larger than this value.
+                            Default is 10.
       --max_factor_reduction MAX_FACTOR_REDUCTION, -rf MAX_FACTOR_REDUCTION
                             When comparing different strains/conditions and the
                             step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
-This value must be smaller than the step factor threshold.During optimization will never larger than
+This value must be smaller than the step factor threshold.
-                            this value.
+                            During optimization will never larger than this value.
+                            Default is 9.9.
       --max_base_height MAX_BASE_HEIGHT, -bh MAX_BASE_HEIGHT
                             This is the minimal number of reads should be mapped on TSS.
 During optimization will never larger than this value.
+Default is 0.1.
       --max_enrichment_factor MAX_ENRICHMENT_FACTOR, -ef MAX_ENRICHMENT_FACTOR
                             This is the minimal enrichment factor.
 During optimization will never larger than this value.
+                            Default is 6.0.
       --max_processing_factor MAX_PROCESSING_FACTOR, -pf MAX_PROCESSING_FACTOR
                             This is the minimal processing factor.
 If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
 During optimization will never larger than this value.
+                            Default is 6.0
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary definition.
+Default is 300.
       --lib LIB [LIB ...], -l LIB [LIB ...]
                             The libraries of wig files for TSSpredator.
 The format
                             is: wig_file_name:tex_treat_or_not(tex or notex):condi